Help

 The Memory page displays detailed information about memory usage and some low-level page statistics.

-By pressing the refresh button in the top left corner, you can release about 35% of the system memory.
+By pressing the refresh button in the top-left corner, you can release about 35% of the system memory.
 Note that the effect of this feature on the system's performance is questionable.
-Contrary to the popular belief, operating systems should always try to maximize the system memory usage (if 50% of memory is always free, why not to buy a cheaper device with less memory?).
-For instance, by keeping recently used apps in the memory iOS can relaunch them immediately when you decide to switch back to them, Safari can, for instance, keep the recently accessed websites for the same reason, etc. This memory can be released immediately by iOS when some app requires more memory, so it basically behaves as if it was free and is immediately available for reuse.
-The latest iOS versions have improved the way the system memory is managed (in addition, the latest devices have considerably more memory than the original iPhone) and in general it is better to let the operating system decide how to manage its resources.
+Contrary to popular belief, operating systems should always try to maximize system memory usage (if 50% of the memory is always free, why not buy a cheaper device with less memory?).
+For instance, by keeping recently used apps in memory, iOS can relaunch them immediately when you decide to switch back to them; Safari can, for example, keep recently accessed websites for the same reason; and so on.
+This memory can be released immediately by iOS when an app requires more memory, so it basically behaves as if it were free and is immediately available for reuse.
+The latest iOS versions have improved the way system memory is managed (in addition, the latest devices have considerably more memory than the original iPhone), and in general it is better to let the operating system decide how to manage its resources.

 How exactly does the memory release work?
-It allocates a sufficient amount of memory (those 35%), so iOS is forced to make this memory available for the app by closing other apps and giving this memory to System Status.
-Afterwards, System Status releases this memory again, and the memory is returned to iOS.
-The same will happen when opening any other app which requires more memory, so the manual release does not make much sense.
+It allocates a sufficient amount of memory (those 35%), so iOS is forced to make this memory available to the app by closing other apps and giving the memory to System Status.
+Afterwards, System Status releases this memory again, and it is returned to iOS.
+The same thing will happen when opening any other app that requires more memory, so the manual release doesn't make much sense.

 Memory Usage